Diabetes and Dry Skin

-According to the American Diabetes Association (ADA), nearly 8% of the population in the U.S. has diabetes—that’s approximately 23.6 million children and adults.
-In Type 2 diabetes, which is most common, the body cannot process insulin properly, leading to high blood glucose levels.
-This imbalance in the body creates imbalances in the skin, and people with diabetes commonly develop skin disorders, including fungal and bacterial infections as well as dry, itchy skin.
+According to the American Diabetes Association (ADA), 9.3% of the population in the U.S. has diabetes—that’s approximately 29.1 million children and adults.
+In diabetes, the body cannot produce or process insulin properly, leading to high blood glucose levels.
+This imbalance in blood glucose levels can also impact the skin, and often leads to dry skin.

-Something as simple as dry skin can be dangerous in persons with diabetes—abrasions and lesions caused by scratching can increase the risk of infection.
+Something as simple as dry skin can lead to more serious concerns in persons with diabetes—for example, abrasions caused by scratching dry, itchy skin can increase the risk of infection.
 Long-term diabetic patients can experience symptoms like nerve damage and loss of feeling in the lower limbs.
-In these cases, a sufferer can be unaware of cuts or ulcers until they’ve become infected.
-In some extreme cases, skin infections to the extremities can lead to wounds that do not heal and may even result in the amputation of the infected limb.
+When this occurs, a sufferer can be unaware of breaks and cracks in the skin until they’ve become infected.
+In some cases, skin infections on the extremities can lead to wounds that do not heal.

 The information provided herein is not intended to be medical advice.
 Nor is it intended to treat the underlying skin disease or condition.
 The information is provided solely to: